CakeDC/search/Docs/Tutorials/Quick-Start.md

 This quick start guide will help you get ready to use the **Search** plugin with your application.

-Add the [Prg component](../../Controller/Component/PrgComponent.php) to the controller and call the component methods to process post and get.
-You can debug the paginator settings to see what the component does there.
+Add the [Prg](../../Controller/Component/PrgComponent.php) component to the controller and call the component methods to process POST and GET.
+You can debug the paginator settings to see what the component does there, for example:

 ```php
 class UsersController extends AppController {